pradnyakhimsara/datasciencecoursera/TIDY_DATA/CodeBook.md

 "tBodyGyro-std()-Y" -- This column holds the mean of the standard deviation of the body angular acceleration jerk signal in the Y direction for each subject and each activit

 "tBodyGyro-std()-Z" -- This column holds the mean of the standard deviation of the body angular acceleration jerk signal in the Z direction for each subject and each activity

-All other variables also are the mean of each variable for each subject for each activity.
+Similarly , the following variables also are the mean values of each of these variables grouped by each subject and each activity the mean() or std() at the end describes whether the variable is the mean on the measurement or the standard deviation on the measurement in the original raw data.
+The X, Y and Z indicate the direction of the measurement.

 "tBodyGyroJerk-mean()-X"

 "tBodyGyroJerk-mean()-Y"

  "tBodyGyroJerk-mean()-Z"

  "tBodyGyroJerk-std()-X"

  "tBodyGyroJerk-std()-Y"

 "tBodyGyroJerk-std()-Z"

 "tBodyAccMag-mean()"

 "tBodyAccMag-std()"

 "tGravityAccMag-mean()"

 "tGravityAccMag-std()"

 "tBodyAccJerkMag-mean()"

 "tBodyAccJerkMag-std()"

  "tBodyGyroMag-mean()"

  "tBodyGyroMag-std()"

  "tBodyGyroJerkMag-mean()"

  "tBodyGyroJerkMag-std()"

  "fBodyAcc-mean()-X"

 "fBodyAcc-mean()-Y"

 "fBodyAcc-mean()-Z"

  "fBodyAcc-std()-X"

  "fBodyAcc-std()-Y"

  "fBodyAcc-std()-Z"

  "fBodyAccJerk-mean()-X"

  "fBodyAccJerk-mean()-Y"

 "fBodyAccJerk-mean()-Z"

 "fBodyAccJerk-std()-X"

 "fBodyAccJerk-std()-Y"

 "fBodyAccJerk-std()-Z"

 "fBodyGyro-mean()-X"

 "fBodyGyro-mean()-Y"

 "fBodyGyro-mean()-Z"

 "fBodyGyro-std()-X"

 "fBodyGyro-std()-Y"

 "fBodyGyro-std()-Z"

 "fBodyAccMag-mean()"

 "fBodyAccMag-std()"

 "fBodyBodyAccJerkMag-mean()"

 "fBodyBodyAccJerkMag-std()"

 "fBodyBodyGyroMag-mean()"

 "fBodyBodyGyroMag-std()"

 "fBodyBodyGyroJerkMag-mean()"

 "fBodyBodyGyroJerkMag-std()"